tonyleong/poker-hand-sorter/README.md

 This program evaluates and compares poker hands to determine the winner.

+## Prerequisite

+Make sure you have Node.js installed on your system.
+This program requires Node.js version 20.10.0 or higher.

 ## Installation

 To run this program, make sure you have Node.js installed on your system.
 Then, follow these steps: